cryostatio/cryostat-operator/docs/config.md

     databaseSecretName: credentials-database-secret
 ```

 **Note**: If the secret is not provided, a default one is generated for this purpose.
-However, switching between using provided and generated secret is not allowed to avoid password mismatch that causes the Cryostat application's failure to operator the credentials database.
+However, switching between using provided and generated secret is not allowed to avoid password mismatch that causes the Cryostat application's failure to access the credentials database.

 ### Authorization Properties